 If a poll (where votes are cast in writing) is demanded by three or more members on any question—

-the poll must be taken at the meeting in the manner determined by the Chairperson of the meeting; and
+the poll must be taken at the meeting in the manner determined by the Chair of the meeting; and

-the Chairperson must declare the result of the resolution on the basis of the poll.
+the Chair must declare the result of the resolution on the basis of the poll.

-A poll demanded on the election of the Chairperson or on a question of an adjournment must be taken immediately.
+A poll demanded on the election of the Chair or on a question of an adjournment must be taken immediately.

-A poll demanded on any other question must be taken before the close of the meeting at a time determined by the Chairperson.
+A poll demanded on any other question must be taken before the close of the meeting at a time determined by the Chair.

 Minutes of general meeting